fwaris/VL/README.md

 VL is used to express constraints about the screen layout of controls, e.g. height, width, sequence, spacing, margins, anchoring / docking, etc.

-Under the covers VL is translated to the [Apple Visual Format] language.
+Under the covers VL is translated to the [Apple Auto Layout] visual format language.

 Version
 ----